nagi-desuuu/electricsheep/readme.md

 # Flame Algorithm
 You can also visit the following website: https://flam3.com/.
 This website is separate from the main Electric Sheep website and talks about the flame algorithm that you are installing from the source code more in the depth.

+The source code for the rendering engine is located at https://github.com/scottdraves/flam3

 # Copyright and License
 Copyright Spotworks LLC